 But when the mother saw him coming, saw his bloody mouth and his excitement, she feared that the villain must have eaten her baby boy, and without thinking twice, she angrily dropped the water-jar upon him, which killed him the moment that it struck.
 There she left him without a second thought, and hurried home, where she found the baby safe and sound, and near the cradle a great black snake, torn to bits.
 Then, overwhelmed with sorrow because she had thoughtlessly killed her benefactor, her son, she beat her head and breast."

-Happily, despite the ongoing construction work, the pair remains sighted in and around the estate.
+Happily, despite the extensive construction work, the pair of mugatiya we saw the first time we viewed the estate remains sighted in and around the villa.
+Spot them for yourselves!
+Book Now!